scie1006-2023/comp/workshop2.md

       ![](images/sign-up-mongodb-atlas.png)

       <div style="page-break-after: always;"></div>
-   2. You will need to fill-up a questionnaire for the first time setup.
-You could fill-up the questionnaire as follows:
+   2. You will need to fill out a questionnaire for the first time.
+You could fill out the questionnaire as follows:

       ![](images/mongodb-atlas-questionnaire.png)

    3. After that, you will need to create a MongoDB cluster.
 A cluster is a group of servers that store your data.
 Then, select the "M0" option.
 Then, select the "AWS" option.
 In the "Region" dropdown list, select "Hong Kong".
-Give it a name as your like and click on the "Create" button.
+Give it a name as you like and click on the "Create" button.

       ![](images/mongodb-tier-select.png)